Year 2 Post-Graduate Diploma in Systemic Family Therapy –Intermediate level

 Course Aims

 There is a strong focus on the development of practice and reflexivity.
-Students will be applying skills in their work with families, couples, individuals and other networks and encouraged to reflect on their development
+Students will be applying skills in their work with families, couples, individuals, within teams and other networks and are encouraged to reflect on their development

 Encourages anti-discriminatory practice and critical thinking considering power, inequality and marginalisation.